 Have a plan

-Once you have set an assignment of funds, establish a plan with an established Design Builder and his Professional Interior Designer.
+Once you have set an assignment of funds, establish a plan with a company like Kerr Construction & Design, an established design-build firm.
 There are many separate parts to the project, so specifying the cost of your kitchen renovation is tough until you have a detailed plan and design laid out.

 You Have the Plan…

-Now you can talk to your Design-Builder about the cost of your kitchen renovation.
-The Design-Builder should work with your budget to guide the design and keep it as close as possible to your original figure.
+With this done, now you can talk about the cost of your kitchen renovation.
+Our staff works with your budget to guide the design and keep it as close as possible to your original figure.